mattstruble/mattstruble.github.io/_posts/2020-04-16-utilizing-document-fingerprinting.md

 tags: [Python, Template Matching, Hashing]
 style: border
 color: primary
 description: Using plagiarism detection algorithms to track the phrases my friends use in group chats.
+comments: true
 ---

 A question was posted in a group chat: how many times does my one friend say the phrase “gamers in chat”?
 At the time I was beginning to dabble with the Discord API, so I took it upon myself to figure out the actual count.
 The algorithm can be seen in action within my [Discord GamerBot](https://github.com/mattstruble/gamer-bot){:target="_blank"}.